zeruniverse/CryptoStego/README.md

   + Store information by slightly changing lowest frequency component of each block in frequency domain
   + Robust to image compression but stores less data compared to LSB mode
   + Resulting image looks different from original one
+  + New in 1.8: Add support CbCr downsampling.
+Hence more robust on compression at level 5
+  + New in 1.8: Add support to JPEG style quantization and the bucket range is thus more reasonable on secrecy and robustness trade-off
+  + New in 1.8: Use DCT difference instead of absolute value.
+Thus basic robustness against filtering (e.g. exposure, brilliance adjustment)
+  + New in 1.8: Add support to write data into any frequency band on DCT space.
+Before I only wrote to lowest frequency band.
+  + New in 1.8: More detailed comments in base class code.
+You can adjust all parameters for your use case

 ## Usage

-This library provides 3 functions.
+This library provides 3 wrapper functions.
 Use `<script src="cryptostego.min.js"></script>` in your HTML to include this library.

 ### `loadIMGtoCanvas(inputid, canvasid, callback, maxsize)`
 This function loads an image from file input to a dynamically generated canvas.
 After that, it will call `callback()` function to do some stuff, and then delete the generated canvas.
   + `inputid` is the id of the html5 file input.